shoelace-style/shoelace/docs/teamshares/contributing.md

 # Contributing

-Want to contribute to the Teamshares design system?
-Shoelace is straightforward to install and run on your local machine.
+The Teamshares Design System is owned by all of us and relies on contributions from all the teams.
+Thank you in advance for your input!

+## Process

+Because the system is shared across all our apps, we need to make sure that any changes will work for all instances of the components.
+This involves a few steps:

+1. ### Design approval

+   Any changes or additions to the UX or visual appearance of a component must be approved by the design system designers.

+   **_If you're a designer_**, please seek approval within the design team before creating a ticket for engineering.

+   **_If you're an engineer or PM_**, please bring the change to the designer on your team to seek buy-in from the design team.

+   Bug fixes don't need approval unless they represent a change of appearance or behavior.

+1. ### Component audit

+   Before implementing the change, do a sanity check across the apps and make sure the change won't break any existing usage of the component.
+One easy way to find the usage is to do an org-wide search on GitHub for the component name.
+For very common components, such as buttons and inputs, this will turn up a lot of results, which is exactly why we need to be careful making changes to them.
+If you're only changing a specific usage of a component -- say, numeric inputs -- you should be able to filter the search results to find only those usages.

+1. ### Implementation

+   As much as possible, try to follow Shoelace's [conventions and best practices](/resources/contributing?id=best-practices), including test coverage.
+This will make it easier to maintain the library over time as we continue to pull in changes from upstream.

+1. ### Code review

+   Once you've made your changes and they're ready for feedback, make a PR and one of the core library maintainers will review the code to make sure it adheres to the [best practices](/resources/contributing?id=best-practices).

+   !> **Caution:** Don't accidentally open a PR against the upstream repository (Shoelace itself).
+Many Git tools, such as Github Desktop, will default to this behavior.
+Doing so will expose our codebase to anyone looking at the main Shoelace repository.
+While `@teamshares/shoelace` is technically public, it's best to keep things in-house.

 ## Installation

 If you have a new project and you want to start playing with our fork of Shoelace, you can add it to any page very easily via [linking from the CDN](/getting-started/installation?id=cdn-installation-easiest).
 If you're planning to contribute, you'll need to install and run it locally.
+Shoelace is straightforward to install and run on your local machine.
 Follow the "Local installation" instructions under [Installation](/getting-started/installation?id=local-installation).

 Once you have Shoelace installed, running it locally is as simple as